 Postdoctoral Writing Fellowships

-Status: Open!
+Status: Closed!

-This three-month fellowship will support recent postdoctoral scholars to deliver publication-ready research articles within the disciplines of humanities and social sciences in Eastern Africa, for submission to either Azania: Archaeological Research in Africa, or to the Journal of Eastern African Studies.
-Articles should be based on PhD research completed within the last two years, at the time of application.
-Fellows will work independently to deliver the article to one of the BIEA’s journals by the end of the fellowship agreement.
-They may be based either at home, their own institution, or may make use of the BIEA library in Nairobi.
-BIEA takes no part in production, proofreading or language checking, which are the responsibility of the authors.
+This three-month fellowship supports recent postdoctoral scholars to produce publication-ready research articles within the humanities and social sciences, focused on Eastern Africa.
+Articles should be based on PhD research completed within the last two years, at the time of application, and prepared for submission to either Azania: Archaeological Research in Africa or the Journal of Eastern African Studies.
+Fellows will work independently to complete the article by the end of the fellowship agreement and may be based at home, their own institution, or use BIEA library in Nairobi.
+The fellowship provides a stipend of £1,200 per month for three months, at the end of which the article must be submitted to the relevant journal.

 Thematic Research Grants

-Status: Open!
+Status: Closed!

 This grant supports original research projects in or about Eastern Africa from any discipline in the humanities and social sciences.
-We welcome applications from postgraduate students; researchers who have not followed conventional academic careers but whose local knowledge or contacts enable them to conduct high quality research; and/or collaborative projects involving established scholars, where resources are ring-fenced for early career or Africa-based project partners.
-Research projects must engage with one or more of the following BIEA research themes: Africa in the World; Retelling the Past; Changing Environments; Urban Lives; Technologies of Knowledge; Next Generations (further information on these themes is available here).
-The grants may be used to catalyse new research agendas, provide seed funding for small projects that lay the ground for larger projects, or to build on existing research.
+Applications are welcome from postgraduate students; researchers who have not followed conventional academic careers, but whose local knowledge or contacts enable them to conduct high quality research; and collaborative projects involving established scholars, where resources are ring-fenced for early career or Africa-based project partners.
+The grants may be used to catalyse new research agendas, provide seed funding for small projects that lay the groundwork for larger projects, or build on existing research.
 Priority is given to researchers based in the UK or Eastern Africa (defined broadly), and to excellent proposals from researchers or research teams who have limited access to other sources of funds.
 All funds must be used directly to support research.
+Research projects must engage with one or more of the BIEA research themes Africa in the World; Retelling the Past; Changing Environments; Urban Lives; Technologies of Knowledge; Next Generations (further information on these themes is available here).
+Grants are normally between £500 and £1,000, but up to £1,500 may be awarded.

 Dissemination Grants

-Status: Open!
+Status: Closed!

-This grant is an opportunity for postdoctoral researchers in the humanities and social sciences to ‘bring research home’ to any country in Eastern Africa.
+This grant offers postdoctoral researchers in the humanities and social sciences an opportunity to ‘bring research home’ to any research site in Eastern Africa.
 It supports scholars to return to the location of their PhD research up to three years after the successful completion of their doctorate.
-The aim is to support postdoctoral scholars to present their findings to the participants and stakeholders in the research, and to explore future potential research, collaboration, policy or practice agendas.
+The aim is to enable postdoctoral scholars to share their findings with research participants and stakeholders, while exploring potential future research, collaboration, policy engagement or practice-based agendas.
+The maximum grant available is £3,000 per scholar.

 Workshop Grant

-Status: Open!
+Status: Closed!

 This grant supports international research workshops for humanities or social sciences scholars working in or on Eastern Africa.
 All workshops should include academics from both Africa and the UK, coming together for a minimum of one day.
 Workshop grants can be used to facilitate participation either by covering the cost of travel for participants or contributing towards event space hire costs.
 Suitable outputs include a funding application for collaborative research, a collaborative publication, a journal special issue or similar.